 First you have to load the file.
-It can have Postscript (EPS or AI), HPGL, DXF, Gerber or DIN format.
-Cenon recognizes the format automatically.
+It can have Postscript (EPS, PS, or AI), HPGL, DXF, Gerber, SVG, or G-Code format.
+Cenon recognizes the format automatically by the file extension.
 You only have to choose the command "open" in the file-menu and select the right file from the graphic-file-window.